SeanOC/django-orm-tutorial/docs/intro.rst

 Getting Started
 ===============

 The ORM is an awesome and powerful tool.
 It effectively serves a dual role.
 First and formost it provides a very easy to use and safe interface to your database saving you from writing tedious CRUD code.
-Then it also provides a standard, programatic method for other libraries to understand and work with your database (i.e. `ModelForms <http://docs.djangoproject.com/en/dev/topics/forms/modelforms/#topics-forms-modelforms>`_).
+Then it also provides a standard, programatic method for other libraries to understand and work with your database (i.e. `ModelForms <http://docs.djangoproject.com/en/dev/topics/forms/modelforms/#topics-forms-modelforms>`_ or `the Admin <http://docs.djangoproject.com/en/dev/ref/contrib/admin/>`_).

 Project Setup
 =============